bnavigator/sofia_redux/docs/manuals/fifils/users/data_description.rst

 will be performed during nod combination.
 This mode should be used only for On-the-fly (OTF) or Total Power (TP) observations, where no chopping has been performed.
-Similar to the above described telluric scaling method, it corrects for differences in the atmospheric properties between A- and B-nod positions with large zentih angle offsets.
+Similar to the above described telluric scaling method, it corrects for differences in the atmospheric properties between A- and B-nod positions with large zenith angle offsets.
 The key difference is that background scaling is for the case where the transmission profile is relatively flat and devoid of telluric features, making a fit to the background emission spectrum unfeasible.
 Instead, the B-nod flux is scaled by the ratio of the A- and B-nod backgrounds (as defined in the subtract_chops step),